 Let’s Begin the Easy DIY Snowy Houses

-Next, I applied a generous coat of Mod Podge and began sprinkling the glitter.
+Next, I apply a generous coat of Mod Podge and began sprinkling the glitter.
 I did this step in the sink in our laundry room.
-As a result of not wanting glitter down our drain and not wanting to waste any I add a piece of paper to catch the excess glitter.
-This was also helpful to add glitter in spots that weren’t covered.
+As a result of not wanting glitter down our drain and not wanting to waste any I add a piece of paper to catch the excess.

 So then, how did I fix the problem?

-Adding the joint compound added a beautiful look to my easy DIY snowy houses.
+Adding the joint compound adds a beautiful look to my easy DIY snowy houses and gives these a realistic look for winter.